Ellis Hotel

 The Ellis Hotel, formerly known as the Winecoff Hotel, is located at 176 Peachtree Street NW, in downtown Atlanta, Georgia, US.
 Designed by William Lee Stoddart, the 15-story building opened in 1913.
 It is located next to 200 Peachtree, which was built as the flagship Davison's.
-It was listed on the National Register of Historic Places on March 31, 2009.
+It was listed on the National Register of Historic Places on March 31, 2009 and inducted into Historic Hotels of America in 2023.
 The Ellis Hotel is best known for a fire that occurred there on December 7, 1946, in which 119 people died.

 Fire

 The Ellis Hotel (previously the Winecoff Hotel) is best known for a fire that occurred there on December 7, 1946, in which 119 people died.
 It remains the deadliest hotel fire in U.S. history, and prompted many changes in building codes.
 Guests at the hotel that night included teenagers attending a Hi-Y and Tri-Hi-Y Youth-in-Government conference (Youth Assembly) sponsored by the State YMCA of Georgia, Christmas shoppers, and people in town to see Song of the South.
 Arnold Hardy, a 24-year-old graduate student at Georgia Tech, became the first amateur to win a Pulitzer Prize in photography for his snapshot of a woman in mid-air after jumping from the 11th floor of the hotel during the fire.
 The jumper was Daisy McCumber, 41.
 She sustained multiple broken bones and eventually had a leg amputated.
 Under these circumstances, she still worked until her retirement.
 She died in 1992.